 How do lengthy regulations about the manner of dress and eating habits of the Jews point to Jesus?
 What significance do the proverbs and wisdom literature of the Old Testament have for Christians today?
 Such questions inevitably face Christians as they read their Bibles.
 Among scholars who study the Bible, it has been commonly recognized that biblical theology is invaluable for providing answers to such questions.
 Unfortunately, the many insights yielded by the study of biblical theology have not been made easily accessible to a non-academic audience.

 Many recent works have attempted to address this gap—Crossway’s Short Studies in Biblical Theology has been one such attempt.1 Nick Roark and Robert Cline’s Biblical Theology is another.
-Instead of tracing an individual theme throughout Scripture (as in the Short Studies series), Biblical Theology attempts to introduce the reader to the concept of biblical theology and its many applications for all believers.
-For this reason, I was pleased to receive a review copy of Roark and Cline’s short book.2 Biblical Theology is a gift to the church: lucidly written and brimming with insights, Christians of all walks of life will benefit from reading it.
+Instead of tracing an individual theme throughout Scripture (as in the Short Studies series), Roark and Cline attempt to introduce the reader to the concept of biblical theology and its many applications for all believers.
+For this reason, I was pleased to receive a review copy of this short book.2 Biblical Theology is a gift to the church: lucidly written and brimming with insights, Christians of all walks of life will benefit from reading it.

 Roark and Cline have given the Church a great gift.
-If I could add anything to Biblical Theology, it would be nuance the term “biblical theology” a little bit more.
-The study of the Bible’s story is a significant portion of biblical theology, but it is not the whole.
+If I could add anything to the book, it would be nuance the term “biblical theology” a little bit more.
+The study of the Bible’s story is a significant portion of the discipline, but it is not the whole.
 It would be inaccurate to say that the Bible is a story, or that its metanarrative is the unifying feature of Scripture.

 As the study of the unity of Scripture, biblical theology examines—in addition to the story of Scripture—the theological themes that run throughout the 66 biblical books, the function and nature of Scripture (is it a “story” or another sort of document?), and the distinctive features of the books and groups of books that make up the Bible.